Vlad-404/trivia-game/README.md

 Choice of colours were brought down to a minimum as game of this kind needs just a handfull of colours .

-* neutral colour - blue #33BBFF - answer buttons, welcome and victory screen buttons
+* *blue #33BBFF* - used for answer buttons, start and victory screen buttons
-* right answer - green #33FF88 - right answer
+* *green #33FF88* - used for Next button and to color the right answer after clicking on it
-* wrong answer - red #FF3333 - wrong answer
+* *red #FF3333* - used for reset (incorrect) button, to color the wrong answer after clicking on it and to colorTime's up button when timer runs out.

-HSL color selection was used because it was easier to manipulate the colour changes using JavaScript/jQuerry.
-Also, I opted for bright colours for buttons, as the background is fairly dark and it would provide a good contrast with the background.
+I opted for bright colours for buttons, as the background is fairly dark and it would provide a good contrast with the background.

 # Features